Defne-A/Project-1-AGAIN/README.md

 3) Find the application file labeled Assignment 1 Trial, and click on it.
 This should run the scene.
 4) ALternatively, go to Assets>Scenes and click on the Robot Scene.
 Then, in the Unity editor, hit build and run under file.

-Credits: Latif Castro, Defne A., Brittney Masters, Noah Taylor
+Credits: Latif Castro, Defne Aydin, Brittney Masters, Noah Taylor

 Freeware media assets were used from the following sources:
 (1) https://assetstore.unity.com/packages/2d/textures-materials/floors/outdoor-ground-textures-12555